This website will be unavailable from 8am on Tuesday 27 May for several hours, for planned maintenance. We apologise for any inconvenience.

 Legislation

-The Lords considers Commons changes to the Great British Energy Bill and the Institute for Apprenticeships and Technical Education (Transfer of Functions etc.) Bill.
+The Lords considered Commons changes to the Great British Energy Bill and the Institute for Apprenticeships and Technical Education (Transfer of Functions etc.) Bill.
 Plus, further checks to the Armed Forces Commissioner Bill and Property (Digital Assets etc) Bill.

 Thursday